kubernetes/website/content/en/docs/reference/networking/virtual-ips.md

-aggregated, but the downside is that each individual change may end up waiting up to the full `minSyncPeriod` before being processed, meaning that the iptables rules spend more time being out-of-sync with the current apiserver state.
+aggregated, but the downside is that each individual change may end up waiting up to the full `minSyncPeriod` before being processed, meaning that the iptables rules spend more time being out-of-sync with the current API server state.

-The default value of `1s` is a good compromise for small and medium clusters.
-In large clusters, it may be necessary to set it to a larger value.
-(Especially, if kube-proxy's `sync_proxy_rules_duration_seconds` metric indicates an average time much larger than 1 second, then bumping up `minSyncPeriod` may make updates more efficient.)
+The default value of `1s` should work well in most clusters, but in very large clusters it may be necessary to set it to a larger value.
+Especially, if kube-proxy's `sync_proxy_rules_duration_seconds` metric indicates an average time much larger than 1 second, then bumping up `minSyncPeriod` may make updates more efficient.

 ##### `syncPeriod`

-The `syncPeriod` parameter controls a handful of synchronization operations that are not directly related to changes in individual Services and Endpoints.
+The `syncPeriod` parameter controls a handful of synchronization operations that are not directly related to changes in individual Services and EndpointSlices.
 In particular, it controls how quickly kube-proxy notices if an external component has interfered with kube-proxy's iptables rules.
 In large clusters, kube-proxy also only performs certain cleanup operations once every `syncPeriod` to avoid